matthewp/haunted/readme.md

 #### Custom elements

-A Custom Element can be defined via haunted by passing your custom component you defined (e.g. `function App() {}`) to haunted's `component` function.
+A custom element can be defined via haunted by passing your component you defined (e.g. `function App() {}`) to haunted's `component` function.
 You then take the result of your call to `component` and pass it to `customElements.define` like so:

 ```js
 function App({ name }) {